Hello again, fellow PvPers!

 Powder Snow/Charm | Weather Ball (Ice) & Psyshock/Dazzling Gleam

-Remember that last year, Tails didn’t have Weather Ball in its movepool yet, so this is another big new addition this time.
-And there are several ways to go about using it.
+There are several ways to go about using A-Tails.
 Powder Snow is usually best with Dazzling Gleam to beat Darks (Umbreon, Sable, Scrafty), but Psyshock wins the mirror and is good against Poisons, beating Toxicroak and Beedrill.
 CharmTales is obviously extremely tough on Darks and has more consistent wins versus Azumarill, but is left pretty vulnerable to Poison types.

 Charm | Crunch & Close Combat